webix-hub/docs/data/api/datastore_getidbyindex.md

 @descr:

-if item with such index doesn't exists method returns undefined value
+if an item with such index doesn't exist, method returns undefined value